ashismo/ashismo.github.com/_posts/spring/2015-10-15-Mapping-Objects-Using-Dozer.md

 * bi-directional mapping,
 * implicit-explicit mapping, as well as
 * recursive mapping.
-This includes mapping collection attributes that also need mapping at the element level
+This includes mapping collection attributes that also need mapping at the element level.

+Dozer is mainly used when your model in UI is different from the JPA Entities.
+Dozer sits between UI model and JPA Entities and maps UI data into entities or vice versa.

+In this example, I am going to cover the basics of dozer configuration and custom dozer converter which helps to map data for exceptional scenarios when a simple way can not be used.

+## Required Software

+* Eclipse
+* JDK 1.7 or above
+* Maven 2.2.x or above

+## Steps to write code